awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_details.md

 **To view details of an OU**

-When signed in to the organization's master account in the [AWS Organizations console](https://console.aws.amazon.com/organizations/), you can view details of the OUs in your organization\.
+When signed in to the organization's management account in the [AWS Organizations console](https://console.aws.amazon.com/organizations/), you can view details of the OUs in your organization\.

 1. Sign in to the Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
-You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's master account\.
+You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's management account\.

 1. On the **Organize accounts** tab, navigate to the OU that you want to examine\.
 If the OU that you want is a child of another OU, choose each OU in the hierarchy to find the one you're looking for\.